 Support Order Modification

 A support order modification is similar to the process used when a support order is established.
-The child support guidelines must be used to determine the new amount because it may change.
+The Montana Child Support Guidelines must be used to determine the new amount because it may change.

 Reviewing the Terms of the Support Order